wolfSSL/wolfssl-examples/pq/stateful_hash_sig/README.md

 cloned, patched, and built.
 Please see item 20 in the wolfSSL repo's INSTALL file.

 The patch to use is `0001-Patch-to-support-wolfSSL-xmss-reference-integration.patch` from this XMSS/XMSS^MT example.
+This patch includes an addendum readme, `patch_readme.md`, that lists all changes made and explains their rationale.

 # Building the LMS/HSS example